Charleston-area hires and promotions

 Real estate

-Karen Crosby, Rhonda Davis and Damon Holland have joined Carolina One Real Estate as agents based in the Trolley Road office in Summerville.
+Heather Marie Spraker, Athanaslos “Tom” Tsivelekidis and Shannon Zupancic have joined Carolina One Real Estate as agents based in the Trolley Road office in Summerville.

-Crosby previously was a middle school teacher for Dorchester District 2.
-She has a bachelor's degree from Warner University.
+Previously, Spraker was director of admissions, marketing and community relations for several nursing homes in Virginia.
+She has a bachelor's degree from Virginia Tech University.

-Davis previously worked in new homes sales at Carnes Crossroads.
-She has an associate's degree in business management from Trident Technical College.

-Holland is a U.S. Army veteran and has a degree from the American Military University.